oscar-system/Singular.jl/etc/README.override.md

 2. Execute `./autoconf.sh` in the SINGULARROOT.

-3. Build Singular by executing the `etc/setup_override_dir.jl` script.
-It takes as first argument the SINGULARROOT, and as second argument the places where the result shall be installed.
-I recommend to execute this in a separate environment, as it may need to install a few things.
+3. Build Singular by executing the `etc/setup_override_dir.jl` script in the `override` environment.
+   Arguments:
+    - first argument: the SINGULARROOT
+    - second argument: the directory where the override environment shall be installed, e.g. `/tmp/singular_jll_override`.
+    - third argument (optional): a temp build directory to make use of incremental make builds, e.g. `/tmp/singular_jll_override_build`. if not given, a temporary directory will be created and deleted after the build.
+    - `--no-configure` (optional): if given, the script will not execute `./configure` in the SINGULARROOT, but assume that this has already been done.
+This can be useful if you want to save time by doing incremental builds, or if you need to pass special arguments to `./configure` that the script does not know about.

     To give a concrete example you could invoke

+        julia --proj=override etc/setup_override_dir.jl $SINGULARROOT /tmp/singular_jll_override /tmp/singular_jll_override_build

+    for the first time, and then for subsequent builds (after making changes to the SINGULAR sources) you could invoke

-        julia --proj=override etc/setup_override_dir.jl $SINGULARROOT /tmp/singular_jll_override
+        julia --proj=override etc/setup_override_dir.jl $SINGULARROOT /tmp/singular_jll_override /tmp/singular_jll_override_build --no-configure

 4. Use the `etc/run_with_override.jl` script with the exact same Julia executable and the override environment we just prepared.

         julia --proj=override etc/run_with_override.jl /tmp/singular_jll_override

 5. This opens a Julia session with the override in effect.
-You can now e.g. load GAP.jl via `using GAP`, or install other packages (such as Oscar) and test with them.
+You can now e.g. load Singular.jl via `using Singular`, or install other packages (such as Oscar) and test with them.